Snow records toppled in South Dakota, Minnesota, Wisconsin

 MINNEAPOLIS (AP) — Records fell as an April snowstorm blanketed the Upper Midwest.

-The National Weather Service says the 14.9 inches at Minneapolis airport from Friday through Sunday set a new record for the largest April snowstorm ever there.
+The National Weather Service says the 14.9 inches (37.8 centimeters) at Minneapolis airport from Friday through Sunday set a record for the largest April snowstorm ever there.
 It’s also the snowiest April on record in the Twin Cities.
-And it’s the snowiest start to a calendar year, with 70.3 inches since Jan.
+And it’s the snowiest start to a calendar year there, with 70.3 inches (178.6 centimeters) since Jan.
 1.

-In South Dakota, Sioux Falls set records for a single day in April at 13.7 inches Saturday and a record April total at 24.9 inches.
-Huron and Mitchell set two-day record totals for April of 15.5 and 16.2 inches respectively.
+In South Dakota, Sioux Falls set records for a single day in April at 13.7 inches (34.8 centimeters) Saturday and a record April total of 24.9 inches (63.2 centimeters).
+Huron and Mitchell set two-day record totals for April of 15.5 (39.4 centimeters) and 16.2 inches (41.1 centimeters) respectively.

-In Wisconsin, the storm ranks as the all-time second largest snowstorm in Green Bay at 23.5 inches and a record April total of more than 35 inches there.
+In Wisconsin, the storm ranks as the all-time second largest snowstorm in Green Bay at 23.5 inches (59.7 centimeters) and a record April total of more than 35 inches (89 centimeters) there.

 Most Read Nation & World Stories